healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

           1. Condition Requirements: Formula Evaluates to True
           2. Formula: `{!$Record.ActivityDate} > TODAY()`
           3. When to Run the Flow for Updated Records: Only when a record is updated to meet the condition requirements.
+          4. Click Done.

 ![](/images/prm2.png)

-1. On the Flow path, Click to add a Schedule Trigger:
+1. Click on Start on the Flow path, then click "Add Scheduled Paths (Optional)":
      1. Set the Schedule Path to be “1 Day Before Event: Date”
      2. Time Source: Event: Due Date Only
      3. Offset Number: 1